 Pediatric EHRs have many features similar to general-use EHRs.
-These modules, however, could not fully cover the everyday needs of a pediatric practice.
-This is why AHRQ and the Centers for Medicare and Medicaid Services (CMS) have developed the Children’s Electronic Health Record Format which describes the critical functionality, data elements, and other field-specific requirements for pediatric EHRs.
+These modules, however, cannot fully cover the everyday needs of a pediatric practice.
+This is why AHRQ and the Centers for Medicare and Medicaid Services (CMS) have developed the Children’s Electronic Health Record Format, which describes the critical functionality, data elements, and other field-specific requirements for pediatric EHRs.
 Moreover, pediatric EHRs’ functionality can be enhanced with the help of third-party integrations.

-The healthcare industry is becoming increasingly digitized, so the number of software tools medical professionals use on a daily basis is growing.
-In order to protect patient data sufficiently while maintaining efficient operations and accurate patient records, healthcare software must be interoperable.
-EHR often becomes the heart of the hospital ecosystem and integrates with other software based on the organization’s needs.
-Here’s a list of hospital applications pediatric EHRs are commonly integrated with:
+The healthcare industry is becoming increasingly digitized, so the number of software tools medical professionals use daily is growing.
+In order to protect patient data while maintaining efficient operations and accurate patient records, healthcare software must be interoperable.
+EHR often becomes the heart of a hospital ecosystem and integrates with other software based on the organization’s needs.

-with EHR allow pediatricians providing remote care to have the child’s health records on hand during the pediatric virtual care session and share the meeting and treatment information with other professionals: family doctors, nurses, caregivers, and school or camp healthcare personnel.
+Connecting EHR to telemedicine apps allows pediatricians providing remote patient care to have the child’s health information on hand during the session and share the meeting and treatment information with other professionals: family doctors, nurses, caregivers, and school or camp healthcare personnel.

-Most seasoned vendors offer on-premise or cloud-based EHR systems geared towards pediatric organizations.
+Most seasoned vendors offer on-premise or cloud-based EHR systems geared toward pediatric organizations.
 However, many of them are just general-use EHRs with a couple of add-ons.
-We recommend choosing a solution that was developed as a pediatric one at its core.
+Therefore, we recommend choosing a solution that was developed as a pediatric one at its core.

-Arguably the largest EHR vendor, Epic offers a cloud-based solution that has all the essential functionality of a standard system and a variety of add-on modules relevant to pediatricians.
+Arguably the largest EHR vendor, Epic offers a cloud-based solution with all the essential functionality of a standard system and various add-on modules relevant to pediatricians.
 The company has recently cooperated with PediNotes to enhance its functionality with pediatric practice management, neonatal/infant-focused features, data analytic capabilities, and pediatrics-specific information.
 This software is most suitable for large and medium practices, while smaller pediatric care providers might turn to cheaper systems with less advanced functionality.

 Image title: Epic EHR